alisw/AliPhysics/PWGJE/doc/READMEjetfwIntroduction.txt

 The EMCAL framework base class is `AliAnalysisTaskEmcal`.
 It contains the cluster and track collections that are used by the containers.
 The Jet framework base class is ``AliAnalysisTaskEmcalJet`` and it provides the objects for jet containers.
 Since these are used across multiple PWGs, they are located in the ``EMCAL`` and ``JETFW`` folders, respectively, in ``$ALICE_PHYSICS/PWG``.

 To use the Jet Framework, the user implements an analysis task, usually named ``%AliAnalysisTaskEmcalJet{AnalysisName}``, which includes a main implementation file (.cxx) and a header file (.h).
 In addition, the user implements a macro to call their analysis task with the proper options, usually named ``AddTaskEmcalJet{AnalysisName}``.
 Lastly, the user must have a way to call the macro - this is usually done either via a run macro (which could be used to submit to the grid), or via a wagon on a LEGO train.
+Frequently, the analysis task is placed in ``$ALICE_PHYSICS/PWGJE/EMCALJetTasks/UserTasks/`` or ``$ALICE_PHYSICS/PWGJE/FlavourJetTasks/``, while the run macros is placed in ``$ALICE_PHYSICS/PWGJE/EMCALJetTasks/macros/`` or ``$ALICE_PHYSICS/PWGJE/FlavourJetTasks/macros/``, respectively.

 ### Containers